kube-logging/logging-operator/e2e/README.md

 `Start()` returns an `Env` carrying `T`, `Ctx`, `Client`, `Kubeconfig`, `Release`, `ControlNamespace` and `Receiver`.
 Teardown is registered for you and runs in
-order: artifacts (the log dump and coverage), the temporary kubeconfig, stopping the cluster, deleting it.
+order: artifacts (the log dump and coverage), stopping the cluster, deleting it.
 Each step is isolated, so one failing does not strand the cluster.

 ### Builder options